struong/ghune/README.md

 # prune

-Bulk-delete GitHub repos from the terminal.
+Cleaning up my repos from the Github UI is tedious.
+Bulk-delete GitHub repos from the terminal instead!

 ## Install